rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 [summary]: #summary

 Enable the use of the `move` keyword to explicitly specify the moving binding mode in patterns.
-This allows users to opt out of ergonomics for some but not all bindings.
+This allows users to opt out of match ergonomics for some but not all bindings.

 Warn about unnecessary keywords that specify binding mode (called “specifiers” in this document).